Skip to main content

 3. Maintain physical exercise and good nutrition.

 Physical exercise and nutrition are two important components in how you respond to stress.
 When your body is healthy, your mind can be healthy and vice versa.
 Physical exercise is proven to be a great stress reliever and also helps to improve your overall quality of life.
-Nutrition is important as stress can deplete certain vitamins, such as A, B complex, C and E. Maintaining proper nutrition not only helps your body feel better, but your mind as well, which allows you to better combat stress.
+Nutrition is important because stress can deplete certain vitamins, such as A, B complex, C and E. Maintaining proper nutrition not only helps your body feel better, but your mind as well, which allows you to better combat stress.

 4. Manage social media time.